Hailuoto Causeway

 The causeway will make Hailuoto equal with other municipalities in the Oulu region in terms of transport.
 The planned capacity of the causeway is also able to accommodate a considerably greater increase in transport volumes than forecast.
 The causeway enables meeting the objectives set for private and public transport, logistics and pedestrian and bicycle traffic.

-Impacts of the project
+The effects of the project on the environment

 Costs of the causeway